QUINTE FISHING SERIES RULES

 20. Decisions of the Tournament Director are final.
 No protests will be allowed after the final team weighs-in.
 A $50.00 deposit must be paid and is refundable only if the protest is upheld.

-21. Competitors may obtain fuel or repairs from Marinas or use wash room facilities providing one (1) team member remain in the boat.
+21. Competitors may obtain fuel or repairs from Marinas or use wash room facilities providing one (1) team member remain in the boat and cannot fish.

 22. Any team disqualified for any reason will NOT receive a refund of entry fee.